AI4REALNET/distributed_rl/distributed_q_learning/README.md

 #### Input
-In the file *train.py* edit the following two parts.
+Inside the file *train.py* edit the following two parts.

 1) Inside the function *generate_env* set the following return options
     - `env_width`: the width of the flatland grid